Traveling to Tijuana, Mexico for Affordable Bariatric Surgery

 Our driver will cross you through the newly renovated San Ysidro port of entry to Tijuana.
 You might want to check out Border Traffic – where you can view the border traffic live at all of the different entry points in Mexico.
 We use the medical lane (Fastlane aka fast pass) for quick entry and exit through Mexico.

 Another option is with the Sheraton Hotel and Marina in San Diego, a four-star hotel with incredible views of the marina and ocean.
 Located a few blocks from the San Diego International Airport.
+The hotel is CLOSED at this time due to the pandemic.

 To Mexico and Back, Our Staff is Here to Help